Introduction

 - Changes in training

-Why People Feel Sore All the Time
+Why Some People Feel Sore Frequently

 - Large spikes in workload